vbookshelf/Offline-MedAi-Console/README.md

 - Dermatology (Skin conditions)
 - Ophthalmology (Retinal scans)

 The model can also understand medical documents.
 Moreover, it has the general purpose capabilities of the Gemma3 model.
-For example, MedGemma is multilingual.

 <br>